-By Darrel W. Cole ● CANDIDATES ALERTI!!
-The Clarkston News and TCI Cable are hosting two candidates nights, which will be broadcast by TCI and open to the public.
-On July 18 at 7:30 p.m. the nine candidates for supervisor, treasurer and clerk will square off in a debate-type format.
+CANDIDATES ALERT!!!
+The Clarkston News and TCI Cable are hosting two candidates nights, which will be broadcast by TCI and open to the On July 18 at 7:30 p.m. the nine candidates for supervisor, treasurer and clerk will square off in a debate-type format.
 On July 24 at 7:30, the nine trustee candidates will take their turns.
 The events will be held at the Independence Township Annex.
-Candidates will be sent a letter with more specifics in the next week So I'm looking through the 18 candidate nominating petitions last week and found a few interesting tidbits.
-Trustee candidates Daniel F. Travis and Larry Rosso were the only ones to circulate all of their. petitions themselves (each candidate had to have a minimum of 90 signatures), while treasurer candidate Jim Wenger, trustee candidate Joseph J. Vasquez, treasurer candidate John Lutz and trustee candidate Rich Oppman had only one other person help circulate.
-While some well-known people signed various petitions, it doesn't necessarily mean they support or will vote for that candidate.
+Candidates will be sent a letter with more specifics in the next week. - So I'm looking through the 18 candidate nominating petitions last week and found a few interesting tidbits. - Trustee candidates Daniel F. Travis and Larry Rosso were the only ones to circulate all of their petitions themselves (each candidate had to have a minimum of 90 signatures), while treasurer candidate Jim Wenger, trustee candidate Joseph J. Vasquez, treasurer candidate John Lutz and trustee candidate Rich Oppman had only one other person help circu- - While some well-known people signed various petitions, it doesn't necessarily mean they support or will vote for that candidate.
 However, a better sign of someone's support for a certain candidate is if he or she circulated a petition for them.
-Some of the more well-known local citizens that acted as petition circulators are:

-Retiring superintendent Gary Haner and Fred and Sheila Ritter for clerk candidate Sheila J. Hughes; Clarkston schools principals George White, Vince Licata, Len Loveless and retiring AD Paul Tungate for supervisor candidate Mel Leroy Vaara; Treasurer candidate Roberta A. Badgley and trustee candidate Todd R. Moss for trustee candidate Neil Wallace; 語言語を言語言語 Wallace for Moss; Rudy Lozano, treasurer candidate Kurt Karlstrom and supervisor candidate Dale Stuart for trustee candidate Jeff McGee.
+Some of the more well-known local citizens that acted as petition circulators are: Retiring superintendent Gary Haner and Fred and Sheila Ritter for clerk candidate Sheila J. Hughes; Clarkston schools principals George White, Vince Licata, Len Loveless and retiring AD Paul Tungate for supervisor candidate Mel Leroy Vaara; Treasurer candidate Roberta A. Badgley and trustee candidate Todd R. Moss for trustee candidate Neil Wallace; Wallace for Moss:

+Rudy Lozano, treasurer candidate Kurt Karlstrom and supervisor candidate Dale Stuart for trustee candidate Jeff McGee.
 Everyone seems to be asking me about this slate of candidates who will run side-by-side with supervisor Dale Stuart.
-The names most mentioned as aligned with him are clerk candidate Sheila I. Hughes
+The names most mentioned as aligned with him are clerk candidate Sheila J. Hughes and Badgley.
+But the women say Stuart never "recruited" them, and, as of now, are not part of any slate.